jinseob2kim/beyond_causality/idea/abstract.md

 ---

-## 6. Intervention as a Transition Operator
+## 6. Intervention as Regime Selection

 Instead of a do-operator: